 Alternatively, you can provide access to your bank account and authorize the lender to withdraw the loan amount on the due date.
 If you can’t pay the owed amount in full, you can roll over the loan into a new one.

-You usually have to pay the original fee, and you’ll also be charged a new fee for the rollover loan.
+You typically have to pay the original fee, and you’ll also be charged a new fee for the rollover loan.
 It’s important to communicate any changes to the original loan terms with your lender as soon as possible.
 This is so they don’t withdraw cash from your account that either isn’t there or is needed for something else.

 Who is eligible for a payday loan?

 Some states ban them altogether, while others implement certain restrictions on them.
-Established lenders will provide you with this information, but it’s always smart to do your own research to make sure you’re not being scammed.
+Established payday lenders will provide you with this information, but it’s always smart to do your own research to make sure you’re not being scammed.
 Start by checking with your state banking agency, which regulates payday lenders.

 Be prepared to submit copies of pay stubs, bank statements, or a benefits rewards letter from the government to meet this requirement.